data2proc/SQL-Tutorial/Advanced Topics/Bulk Insert.md

 ## Bulk Insert Example

 To demonstrate `Bulk Insert`, a large dataset is needed.
-You can download sample data from [Click here](https://www.microsoft.com).
+You can download sample data from [here](https://github.com/data2proc/SQL-Tutorial/blob/main/Advanced%20Topics/Datasets/BulkInsert.csv)

 First, a table must be created to store the imported data.
 The structure of this table should match the input data model.
 It is recommended to include control columns such as `ImportDate` to track historical records.